Frank Waddington was born in Burnley, Lancashire in 1893

-At the 1911 Census the family, now including three children, lived on Lincoln Rd, Earby, where Frank, his step-father, mother and the children, even the 12 year old (part-time) worked at the nearby cotton mill as cotton weavers.
+At the 1911 Census, after his mother had remarried, Frank was back with his family, the three children (Frank, Victor and Doris) family and their step-father.
+They lived on Lincoln Rd, Earby, where Frank, his step-father, mother and the children - even the 12 year old Victor worked at the nearby cotton mill as cotton weavers.

-A keen artist in his spare time, Frank enlisted into the RFC as an air mechanic.
-He was enrolled in the School of Aerial Gunnery at Farnbourough soon after enlistment.
+Frank enlisted into the RFC as an air mechanic.
+He was enrolled in the School of Aerial Gunnery at Farnborough soon after enlistment.

 His remains were transported back to Earby for his funeral and he now lies buried in St.Mary's Churchyard, Thornton in Craven.